ClimateCompatibleGrowth/guidelines/_posts/2021-01-01-version-control.md

 tags: ubuntu retrievability repeatability reusability reconstructability auditability
 ---

-Version Control Systems (VCS), such as Git, Mecurial and Subversion provide the ability to record a history of changes to source code, data, or other text-based material.
+Version Control Systems (VCS), such as Git, Mercurial and Subversion provide the ability to record a history of changes to source code, data, or other text-based material.
-VCS allows researchers t oswitch between these points in the history, view the differences between them, and create new modifications from any point in the history.
+VCS allows researchers to switch between these points in the history, view the differences between them, and create new modifications from any point in the history.
 In short, version control provides "infinite levels of undo".

-The history of changes are stored in a "repository".
+The history of changes is stored in a "repository".
 A repository can be navigated using a command-line tool, or a graphical-user interface.

 Version control enables collaborative workflows in either a centralised or distributed fashion, which can effectively support scientific work.
-Because each change (or "commit") to tracked content is recorded with associated metadata that records the time, date, author, and a commit message, conflicts between changes can be resolved in a systematic fashion.
+Conflicts between changes can be resolved in a systematic fashion because each change (or "commit") to content tracked by the version control system is recorded with associated metadata that records the time, date, author, and a commit message.
-This gives collaborators the freedom to make changes as they want, and then merge their changes when they are ready.
+This gives collaborators the freedom to work in parallel to one another, make changes as they want and then merge their changes when they are ready.

 The use of version control supports reproducibility and transparency through the consistent and structured workflow necessary